-Manual pallet strapping requires two complementary tools: a tensioner that pulls the strap taut over the load, and a sealer (or crimper) that closes the metal seal to secure the joint.
-Both are manufactured in specific versions for PP and PET because the required force and strap width are different.
-This comparison of the four Fortemo tools will help you choose the correct set for your operation.
+Manual strapping of a pallet requires two complementary tools: a tensioner that stretches the strap over the load, and a sealer (or crimper) that closes the metal seal to fix the joint.
+Both are manufactured in specific versions for PP and for PET because the required force and the strap width are different.
+This comparison of the four Fortemo tools helps you choose the right set for your operation.

 🎯 Choose in 10 seconds

-- If you need to tension plastic strapping (PP) on light and medium warehouse loads: go to PP Tensioner
+- If you need to tension plastic strap (PP) on light and medium warehouse loads: go to PP Tensioner

-- If you need to close seals on plastic strapping (PP) after tensioning: go to PP Sealer
+- If you need to close seals on plastic strap (PP) after tensioning: go to PP Sealer

-- If you need to tension heavy strapping (PET) in construction, export, or agro-industry: go to PET Tensioner
+- If you need to tension heavy strap (PET) in construction, export or agribusiness: go to PET Tensioner

-- If you need to close seals on heavy strapping (PET) after tensioning: go to PET Sealer
+- If you need to close seals on heavy strap (PET) after tensioning: go to PET Sealer

 What to consider before choosing

-Before purchasing tools, evaluate these four criteria.
-They determine whether the strapping will remain securely closed during transit or loosen within a few hours of travel.
+Before buying the tools, evaluate these four criteria.
+They determine whether the strapping will hold securely during transit or loosen within a few hours of travel.

-- Material of the strapping in use: PP (polypropylene) strapping works at moderate tensions and requires tools calibrated for that specific force.
-PET (polyester) strapping works at much higher tensions and needs a lever mechanism with a superior force ratio.
-Using a PP tensioner on PET will not apply the necessary tension; using a PET tensioner on PP will break the polypropylene due to over-stress.
+- Strap material in use: PP strap (polypropylene) works at moderate tensions and requires tools calibrated for that specific force.
+PET strap (polyester) works at much higher tensions and needs a lever mechanism with a higher force ratio.
+Using a PP tensioner on PET does not apply the necessary tension; using a PET tensioner on PP breaks the polypropylene through overstress.

-- Width of the strapping to be handled: PP tools are dimensioned for 13-16 mm strapping (standard light palletizing widths); PET tools cover 13-20 mm to include wide industrial load strapping.
-Verify the compatibility of the seal with the strap width and the sealer before purchasing the set.
+- Width of the strap to handle: PP tools are sized for straps of 13-16 mm (the standard widths for light palletizing); PET tools cover 13-20 mm to include wide straps for industrial loads.
+Check the compatibility of the seal with the strap width and the sealer before buying the set.

-- Operating frequency of use: Sporadic operation with a few pallets a day tolerates moderately priced tools.
-Industrial operation with dozens of pallets daily requires a heat-treated steel body, reinforced joints, and an ergonomic grip to reduce operator fatigue during long shifts.
+- Operational frequency of use: occasional operation with few pallets a day tolerates moderate-cost tools.
+Industrial operation with dozens of pallets daily requires a body in heat-treated steel, reinforced joints and an ergonomic grip that reduces operator fatigue over long shifts.

-- Tensioner + sealer combination: Both tools work together: the tensioner pulls tight and the sealer seals.
-Buy the set in the same version (both for PP or both for PET) and verify that the seals used are compatible with the sealer's bite width.
-Combining PP with PET does not work: neither the strap nor the seal will be correct.
+- Tensioner + sealer combination: both tools work together: the tensioner stretches and the sealer closes.
+Buy the set in the same version (both for PP or both for PET) and check that the seals used are of the width compatible with the sealer's jaw.
+Combining PP with PET does not work: neither the strap nor the seal comes out correctly.

-Manual tensioner for PP strapping: compact light tensioning
+Manual tensioner for PP strap: compact light tensioning

-- Mechanism specifically calibrated for 13-16 mm PP strapping
+- Mechanism calibrated specifically for PP strap of 13-16 mm

 - Compact and lightweight design (reduces operator fatigue)

-- 100% mechanical operation (no power or compressed air required)
+- 100% mechanical operation (requires no power or compressed air)

 - Ergonomic non-slip handle with controlled tolerances

-- Not suitable for PET strapping (does not apply necessary tension)
+- Not suitable for PET strap (does not apply the necessary tension)

-Manual tensioner for 13-16 mm (1/2 - 5/8 in) wide polypropylene (PP) strapping.
-Lever mechanism calibrated for the specific strength of PP, without the over-dimensioning of tools for PET.
-Designed for warehouses, hardware stores, workshops, and packaging operations where PP strapping is the dominant format: palletizing corrugated cardboard boxes, daily bundle closing, grouping light pipes, and packaging operations in the field or on site without access to a power source.
+Manual tensioner for polypropylene (PP) straps of 13-16 mm (1/2 - 5/8 in) wide.
+Lever mechanism calibrated for the specific force of PP, without the oversizing of PET tools.
+Designed for warehouses, hardware stores, workshops and packaging operations where PP strap is the dominant format: palletizing corrugated cardboard boxes, closing bundles in daily flow, grouping light tubing and packaging operations in the field or on site without access to a power source.

-Manual sealer for PP strapping: sealing seals in light strapping
+Manual sealer for PP strap: seal closing in light strapping

-- Long handles with multiplied leverage (little physical force required)
+- Long handles with multiplied leverage (little physical force)

-- Calibrated for 13-16 mm PP strapping seals
+- Calibrated for PP strap seals of 13-16 mm

 - Reinforced joints with controlled tolerances

-- Not suitable for PET strapping seals (insufficient bite)
+- Not suitable for PET strap seals (insufficient jaw)

-Manual sealer for 13-16 mm (1/2 - 5/8 in) wide polypropylene (PP) strapping.
+Manual sealer for polypropylene (PP) straps of 13-16 mm (1/2 - 5/8 in) wide.
 Heat-treated steel with a lever mechanism and long handles to multiply the operator's manual force.
-Designed for closing palletized corrugated cardboard boxes in logistics warehouses and distribution centers, sealing bundles and light groupings in hardware stores and parcel operations, closing plastic pipe bundles or light profiles in workshops, and sealing regional export boxes.
+Designed for closing palletized corrugated cardboard boxes in logistics warehouses and distribution centers, sealing bundles and light groupings in hardware stores and parcel operations, closing bundles of plastic tubing or light profiles in the workshop, and sealing regional export boxes.

-Manual tensioner for PET strapping: heavy-duty tensioning in stainless steel
+Manual tensioner for PET strap: heavy tensioning in stainless steel

-- Stainless steel body resistant to humidity, rain, and Caribbean salinity
+- Stainless steel body resistant to moisture, rain and salinity

-- Compatible with PET strapping from 13 to 20 mm wide
+- Compatibility with PET straps from 13 to 20 mm wide

-- 100% mechanical operation for on-site or field use
+- 100% mechanical operation for use on site or in the field

 - Reinforced joints with controlled tolerances